Permanent Partial Disability (PPD) L&I Settlement In Washington State

 What is Better L&I PPD or L&I Pension?

-L&I awards either a pension or a PPD settlement based on your employability.
-It depends how your permanent disability affects your ability to work.
+At claim closure L&I awards either a pension or a PPD award.
+It is based on your employability.
+It depends how your impairments affect your ability to work.
 If you will or have returned to work then your disability is partial and PPD is your usual settlement.
 If you will never work again, then your disability is total and an L&I Pension is your best benefit.

 DIY PPD Settlements